-It is likely that populations with many mature year classes can safely sustain longer periods of low biomass than those where spawning abundance is dependent on few cohorts.
+It is likely that populations with many mature yearclasses can safely sustain longer periods of low biomass than those where spawning abundance is dependent on few cohorts.

-The second of the two measures of risk (percentage of time that $B < 20\% B_0$ ) used in my second example seems the better.
+The second of the two measures of risk (percentage of time that B < 20% of B_0) used in the second example seems the better.
 It is less important to ask whether the biomass will fall below a threshold value, than it is to ask how often this happens.
 The second measure also has the merit of removing one arbitrary element from the definition of risk - the time period.
 Although a specific time period will be used in calculating the percentage of time 'something bad' happens, the answer should be independent of this time period.

 I conclude that risk analysis is a useful tool in fishery management.
-For situations like that in my first example it provides a natural way to incorporate uncertainty into management advice, and allows the presentation of the major part of that advice in a single graph (Fig. 3).
+For situations like that in the first example, it provides a natural way to incorporate uncertainty into management advice, and allows the presentation of the major part of that advice in a single graph (Fig. 3).
 An alternative approach would need several graphs, like Fig. 9, none of which expresses the inherent risk.
-Risk analysis also provides the means, as my second example illustrates, of evaluating the rules of thumb that are a necessary part of the pragmatic business of fishery management.
-Still unresolved, in this context, is the question 'what is an acceptable level of risk'?
+Risk analysis also provides the means, as the second example illustrates, of evaluating the rules of thumb that are a necessary part of the pragmatic business of fishery management.
+Still unresolved, in this context, is the question 'what is an acceptable level of risk'?.